S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

     **Customer:** _Current and potential customers_

-    **Deliverable**: _Regularly updated content such as blog posts, newsletters, and social media updates (enabling condition) to inform the ustomer base about the latest company news, product developments, and industry insights, (intended outcome) to strengthen brand loyalty and attract potential customers._
+    **Deliverable**: _Regularly updated content such as blog posts, newsletters, and social media updates to inform the ustomer base about the latest company news, product developments, and industry insights, to strengthen brand loyalty and attract potential customers._

 2. For the delegator of a marketing department:

     **Customer:** _Executive leadership_

-    **Deliverable:** _Marketing performance analytics reports (enabling condition) that measure campaign effectiveness, customer engagement, and ROI, (intended outcome) to inform leadership about marketing performance and guide budgeting and strategy development._
+    **Deliverable:** _Marketing performance analytics reports that measure campaign effectiveness, customer engagement, and ROI, to inform leadership about marketing performance and guide budgeting and strategy development._

 3. For a team that delivers consulting to clients:

     **Customer:** _Sales & marketing department_

-    **Deliverable:** _Success stories about our work with clients (enabling condition) that can be used as a reference for future sales (intended outcome) to enhance the sales team's ability to demonstrate the value and effectiveness of the consulting services, ultimately aiding in closing more sales deals._
+    **Deliverable:** _Success stories about our work with clients that can be used as a reference for future sales to enhance the sales team's ability to demonstrate the value and effectiveness of the consulting services, ultimately aiding in closing more sales deals._

 4. For a team that designs and develops websites for business clients:

     **Customer:** _Clients_

-    **Deliverable:** _Design and develop user-friendly and aesthetically pleasing company websites (enabling condition) that ensure a positive user experience and that the client's customers engage with (intended outcome) to support their business objectives for increased traffic, customer retention, and sales._
+    **Deliverable:** _Design and develop user-friendly and aesthetically pleasing company websites that ensure a positive user experience and that the client's customers engage with to support their business objectives for increased traffic, customer retention, and sales._

 5. For a user experience team:

     **Customer:** _Development team_

-    **Deliverable:** _Interaction design for new features - with detailed description for all edge cases and potential errors, complete with all graphical assets required for implementation without the need for further communication, (enabling condition) to facilitate the development team in efficiently building and implementing features that offer an optimal user experience, (intended outcome) reducing the need for extensive revisions and ensuring a smoother product development process._
+    **Deliverable:** _Interaction design for new features - with detailed description for all edge cases and potential errors, complete with all graphical assets required for implementation without the need for further communication, to facilitate the development team in efficiently building and implementing features that offer an optimal user experience, reducing the need for extensive revisions and ensuring a smoother product development process._

 **Tips:**